 Rev’d Buckland wrote in the Church Magazine in 1895 that in Mr Oldacres time Miss Matthews, of Lambley House, the Lay-Rector, in consequence of a presentment made by the Churchwardens to the Bishop of Lincoln, removed the old stained glass and put in the present Cathedral glass.
 The East window was about half full of bits of the original stained glass, which were constantly falling out owing to the decay of the lead.
 Only the six winged seraph and the bits in the tracery of the N.W. and S.E.
 Chancel windows were left, the remainder being put in sacks and carried away by Mr. Thomas Blatherwick, of Blidworth, who was one of Miss Matthews' trustees.
 No one knows what was done with it, but the loss of this 14th century glass, however kaleidoscopic, is deeply to be regretted.

-The original statues, on either side of the east window, were probably destroyed at the Reformation.
-They were most likely to have been St. Paulinus on the north side and certainly St. Swithun therefore on the south side, because, in the 14th century it was required that parishioners provided 'a principal image in the chancel of the saint in whose honour the church is dedicated'.
+The original statues, on either side of the east window, were probably destroyed at the time of the Reformation.
+They were most likely to have been St. Paulinus on the north side and certainly St. Swithun therefore on the south side, because, in the 14th century it was required that parishioners provided ‘a principal image in the chancel of the saint in whose honour the church is dedicated'.
+Early Historians say that the figures of these two saints stood in the Middle Ages on two brackets bearing the faces of King Edward II and his Queen Phillipa.
 Similar carvings form the stops to the hood-mould outside the east window and are typical of this particular school of masons.
 The heads of this king and queen, together with that of the Black Prince, can also be seen supporting ribs of arches in Southwell Minster.

 This plan was drawn by H Gill for the Thoroton Society Transactions of 1908.

 1: nave - north wall

 4: nave - south wall